Quantitative Research Report · February 2026

 2.1 Absolute Return Profile

-The portfolio generated cumulative returns of 4,409% on an equity-proportional basis, versus 213% for the NASDAQ-100 over the same period.
-The Sharpe ratio of 2.29 exceeds the benchmark by a factor of 2.36x, while annualized volatility is only 1.54x that of the benchmark — indicating the excess return is not merely compensation for higher volatility.
+The portfolio generated cumulative returns of 3,219%, versus 213% for the NASDAQ-100 over the same period.
+The Sharpe ratio of 2.51 exceeds the benchmark by a factor of 2.59x, while annualized volatility of 30.8% reflects the equity-proportional sizing that scales positions with portfolio growth.

 2.2 Annual Return Consistency

 The portfolio was profitable in every calendar year.
-Of particular note is 2022, when the portfolio returned +50.9% while the NASDAQ-100 declined -31.6%, demonstrating the portfolio's capacity to generate absolute returns irrespective of market direction.
+Of particular note is 2022, when the portfolio returned +29.7% while the NASDAQ-100 declined -31.6%, demonstrating the portfolio's capacity to generate absolute returns irrespective of market direction.
+With equity-proportional sizing, the portfolio captured outsized gains in high-conviction years (2020: +139%, 2023: +93%, 2024: +89%) while maintaining positive returns even in the most challenging environments.

 3. Alpha-Beta Decomposition